bastienqueste/gliderad2cp/docs/source/index.rst

 Package description
 =======================

-gliderad2cp estimates absolute ocean currents from glider ADCP data in 7 steps, each of which can be run independently and controlled via a dictionary of settings.
+gliderad2cp estimates absolute ocean currents from glider ADCP data in 8 steps, each of which can be run independently and controlled via a dictionary of settings.

 1. Clean the ADCP data, remove bad measurements and perform a compass calibration.

-2. Correct the vertical alignment (in the earth frame of reference) of velocity measurements across all beams (Fig. \autoref{fig:regridding}).
+2. Correct the vertical alignment (in the earth frame of reference) of velocity measurements across all beams.

-3. Convert the velocity data from ADCP-relative (ie. beam direction; Fig. \autoref{fig:beam2xyz}), to glider-relative (ie. X, Y, Z) and finally to earth-relative velocities (ie. East, North, Up).
+3. Convert the velocity data from ADCP-relative (*ie*. beam direction}), to glider-relative (*ie*.
+X, Y, Z) and finally to earth-relative velocities (*ie*.
+East, North, Up).

 4. Calculate the vertical gradient in earth-relative velocities, also known as vertical shear.

 5. Reconstruct full-depth profiles of vertical shear from the successive low-range measurements to small scale relative changes in ocean currents, but lacking an absolute reference.

 6. Determine the mean ocean current over the period of the glider dive by comparing ADCP-derived glider speed through water to its GPS-derived speed over land, the difference being caused by ocean currents.

 7. Reference the full high-resolution vertical shear profile using the glider's dive-averaged current to provide a high-resolution absolute measurements of ocean currents.

+8. Perform a shear-bias correction where possible.

 1. Cleaning and quality control